AlexandriaDAO/core/src/tests/plan.md

 Next Big Stuff:
+- Add the icrc3 canisters to the cycles manager.

 - Apps page leaderboard of top NFTs (perhaps from a backup system off-chain)
 - Then we'll let people do their own channels which are just regular stable structures and no economic incentive.
 These channels could be open for everyone to edit, or only for the owner to edit.